AMooney2019/Score-Rating-Scales/README.md

 3. Save the data file to the same directory where your script is located.

 4. Open the script.
-Find the line **infile = 'FakeRatingsData.csv'** near the bottom of the page.
+Find the line **infile = 'Fake_Ratings_Data.csv'** near the bottom of the page.

-5. Replace the 'FakeRatingsData.csv' with the name of your file.
+5. Replace the 'Fake_Ratings_Data.csv' with the name of your file.
 Be sure to include the '' around the entire file name and the '.csv' extension!

 6. Find the line **scores = df['Ratings_1']** at the bottom of the page.
 Copy the column name from your file and paste it into the brackets.
 Be sure to include '' surrounding the column name.